-The previous eight machines are part of the subtractive manufacturing process.
+The previous eight machines use a subtractive manufacturing process.
 In other words, these machine tools remove material by various methods.
-On the other hand, 3D printers represent an additive manufacturing process where three-dimensional solid objects are created from a digital file.
+On the other hand, 3D printers represent an additive manufacturing process during which three-dimensional solid objects are created from a digital file.

-In this additive process, the part is created by laying down successive layers of material, with each layer seen as a thinly sliced cross-section of the object.
+In this additive process, each part is created by laying down successive layers of material, with each layer being a thinly sliced cross-section of the object.
 3D printing is the opposite of subtractive manufacturing and is a unique and relatively new process that continues to evolve.
 As such, it deserves an in-depth and detailed examination.

 For now, we will merely mention this exciting technology in passing.

 Although modern computers are at the heart of every CNC machine, old-fashioned quality engineering separates the great ones from the average.
 The CNC Masters Supra Vertical Knee Mill and their 1440 CNC Lathe Machine are two prime examples of excellence.
 Both CNC machines are built in the USA (Irwindale, California) and are backed by an expert support team.